TeamJM/journeymap-docs/docs/en/client/settings/webmap.md

 ![Webmap-Settings](../../img/settings/client/webmap.png){: .center}

-!!! info "Important"

-    There are a lot of settings in this category that don’t do anything at the moment.
-Instead, the webmap is configured using its own interface - see the webmap page for more information on this.

-    Because of this, only the settings that actually do anything are documented below.

 ## **Toggles**

 By default, **none** of the following toggle settings are enabled.
 You will need to enable the webmap before you can use it.